FreunzWa/FW_sync/medicine/neurology/dysphasia.md

 # Anomic aphasia
 - anomia occurs in most aphasia syndomres, but may in some cases be an isolated deficit.
 - mild fluent type of aphasia
-- in anomic aphasia, there is isolated anomia, speech has circumlocution (substitution of words and phrases), pauses, %paraphasic errors
+- in anomic aphasia, there is isolated anomia, speech has circumlocution (substitution of words and phrases), pauses, %paraphasic errors @cannot think of certain words
 - damage to the left arcuate fasciculus causes anomic aphasia. usu @CVA/ brain tumor
+- difficulty in naming certain objects

 # Primary progressive aphasia
 - associated with neurodegenerative disease (FTD and AD).